-Named after the intrepid explorer, Jedediah Stong Smith, Jed Smith Redwoods State Park offers hiking and nature trails, river access, a visitor center with exhibits and a nature store.
-Managed cooperatively by the National Park Service and California State Parks, it is on Highway 199, nine miles east of Crescent City.
-Phone 707-464-6101 ext.
-5112.
+Named after the intrepid explorer, Jedediah Strong Smith, Jedediah Smith Redwoods State Park offers hiking and nature trails, river access, a visitor center with exhibits and a nature store.
+Managed cooperatively by the National Park Service and California State Parks, it is on Highway 199, 9 miles east of Crescent City.
+Phone (707) 465-7335 for more information.

-Sites 13, 17, 25, 37, 39, and 41 are accessible.
-Route of travel: There are accessible routes to restrooms with showers from these sites.
-Restrooms and showers: The restroom /shower building adjacent to campsite 41 is fully accessible.
+In the campground, sites 13, 17, 25, 37, 39, and 41 are accessible.
+There are accessible routes to restrooms with showers from these sites.
+The restroom /shower building adjacent to campsite 41 is fully accessible.
 One restroom opposite site 13 has a usable toilet.

 The Campfire Center has both upper and lower accessible seating areas.

 The picnic area has 10 accessible tables with pedestal grills, and several accessible parking spaces.
 Routes and restrooms within the picnic area are accessible.

-The Stout Grove Loop Trail is generally accessible, some steep slopes are located along the route, for about 0.50 miles through redwood forests.
-Trailhead, accessible restroom and accessible parking are located at the east end of Stout Grove parking lot.
+The Stout Memorial Grove Loop Trail is generally accessible.
+Some steep slopes are located along the route, for about 0.5 mile through redwood forests.
+The trailhead, accessible restroom, and accessible parking are located at the east end of the Stout Memorial Grove parking lot.

-The Simpson Reed /Peterson Memorial Trails provide a ¾ mile trail experience through old growth Redwoods.
+The Simpson Reed Grove & Peterson Memorial loop trails provide a 0.75 mile trail experience through old growth Redwoods.
 Accessible parking is provided off Walker Road (not Highway 199).